jupyterlab/jupyterlab/docs/xkcd_extension_tutorial.md

 ![Empty xkcd extension panel](xkcd_tutorial_single.png)

 Note that the comic is not centered in the panel nor does the panel scroll if the comic is larger than the panel area.
-Also note that the comic does not change no matter how many times you close and reopen the tab.
-You'll address both of these problems in the next two sections respectively.
+Also note that the comic does not update no matter how many times you close and reopen the panel.
+You'll address both of these problems in the upcoming sections.

 If you don't see a comic at all, compare your code with https://github.com/parente/jupyterlab_xkcd/blob/aa21b88b5efa635639658eb7387d332759781f45/src/index.ts.
 When it's working, make another git commit.